 In partnership with the Harvard-wide Program in Placebo Studies & Therapeutic Encounter, this seminar series will explore the placebo effect...

 Eight Innovative Ideas to Influence Health Behavior

 Building strengths to improve well-being and protect against illness.

 This fall, RWJF held its first ever Pitch Day event with the goal of discovering visionary ideas from a variety of thinkers.

 A force multiplier: Spreading medical knowledge, expanding health care capacity.

-The What's Next Health series features leading thinkers and visionaries. danah boyd—social scientist and high priestess of Internet friendsh...
+The What's Next Health series features leading thinkers and visionaries.
+In this post, Debra Joy Pérez shares her impressions of BJ’s model ...